GNU-Ymir/Documentations/README.md

 language.
 This travel, will presents some part of the standard library as well.

+# Important

+Before we start the explanations of the language, please keep in mind that it is under development and that sometimes things might just **not work as expected**.
+If you encounter errors that you can't understand, or that appears false to you, please concact us at <gnu.ymir@mail.com>.
+We would be happy to receive mail from you !

 ## Installation

 The reference compiler of **Ymir** is based on the compiler **GCC**,